-Mark Malatesta is an author who went “undercover” as a publishing agent for many years, in large part to find out how to get his own books published.
-During that time, Mark became a somewhat successful book agent (something that took him a bit by surprise).
-Now Mark is a well-known author coach and speaker who loves sharing his insider secrets with other authors.
+Mark Malatesta is an author who went “undercover” as a literary agent, in part to find out how to get his own books published.
+During that time, Mark became a successful book agent (something that took him a bit by surprise).
+Now Mark is a well-known author coach and consultant who loves sharing his insider knowledge about the publishing industry with other authors.

-As the Founder and CEO of Literary Agent Undercover (LAU), Mark is helping authors around the world, writing in all genres (fiction, nonfiction, and children’s books), get top book agents, publishers, and book deals.
-LAU is built upon the simple idea that it’s much better to “get paid to publish” instead of “pay to publish” and waste years of your life (and possibly thousands – or tens of thousands – of dollars self-publishing or working with vanity presses.
-Established in 2011, LAU serves: 1) Unpublished authors just getting started, 2) Self-published authors who now want to find a real publisher, and 3) Previously published authors that have lost their agent and/or publisher.
+As the founder of Literary Agent Undercover (LAU), Mark Malatesta is helping authors of all genres (fiction, nonfiction, and children’s books), get top literary agents, publishers, and book deals.
+LAU is built upon the premise that it’s better to “get paid to publish” instead of “pay to publish” via self-publishing or a vanity press.

 Former AAR Member

 Mark is proud of the fact that he was also a member of the Association of Authors’ Representatives (2002-05).
 That’s because literary agents have to meet several criteria to qualify for membership: 1) Sell ten book legitimate publishers within 18 months, 2) Get two members of the AAR to vouch for them, and 3) Follow a strict code of ethics.

 Less than one third of all active literary agents are members.
 That’s why LAU will always be an advocate of the AAR.
 However, please note (for legal reasons), the AAR is not affiliated with LAU.
 The AAR does not sponsor, support or endorse LAU in any way.
 Click here to learn more about the Association of Authors’ Representatives or AAR (now known as the Association of American Literary Agents or AALA).